ankur512512/backbase-a1/Readme.md

 If you don't have any container registry then follow steps 1 and 2 as above.
 After that use below commands:

-	kubectl apply -f optional/
+	kubectl delete deploy tomcat-deployment nginx-deployment   (just in case you are using the same terminal, need to cleanup the old deploys) kubectl apply -f optional/

 Wait for the pods to get ready.